scottlecomte/qnap-ts869-zabbix/README.md

 2. Locate **SNMP**.
 3. Enable the SNMP service.
 4. Use UDP port **161**.
+5. No Traps need to be configured (see below)
-5. Enable SNMP v1/v2 if using this template as provided.
+6. Enable SNMP v1/v2 if using this template as provided.
-6. Configure a non-default community string.
+7. Configure a non-default community string.
-7. Apply the settings.
+8. Apply the settings.

 SNMP traps are optional and are **not required** for this template.
 This template uses SNMP polling.